Lithium reviving centuries-old Czech mining tradition

 “It means stable supplies for us,” Prochazka said.
 “There’ll be a fight over lithium, no doubt.”

-Associated Press video journalist Adam Pemble in Prague contributed.
+Adam Pemble in Prague contributed to this report.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.